garvitkumar854/Scripting-With-JavaScript/Introduction to JavaScript/main.md

 🤔 How is ECMAScript Related to JavaScript?
 JavaScript is an implementation of ECMAScript.
 Other languages like JScript and ActionScript are also based on ECMAScript.
-🧩 What Does ECMAScript Define?
+<br>🧩 What Does ECMAScript Define?
 ECMAScript outlines things like:

 Syntax: How code should be written (e.g., keywords, structure).